 To assist businesses in understanding the core areas of GDPR and to help them consider how best to approach compliance, we have produced a detailed Channel Islands Guide to GDPR, which can be downloaded here.

-The Channel Islands regulator (the Data Protection Commissioner in Guernsey and the Information Commissioner in Jersey) has published some broad data protection guidance, available here and has also launched a website targeted specifically at GDPR compliance, available here.
+The Channel Islands regulator (the Data Protection Commissioner in Guernsey and the Information Commissioner in Jersey) has launched a website targeted specifically at GDPR compliance, available here.
 Its website contains a lot of the information needed to guide you through the data protection landscape.

 Recent news and updates